Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 So the result is not merely a line pretending to be a plane.

-It is a computational encoding of spatial writing.
+It is a text model for spatial writing.

 ## What becomes possible

-Once plane-based writing can be encoded computationally, the ecosystem changes.
+Once plane-based writing can be stored and worked with in software, the ecosystem changes.

 It becomes easier to support: